Qiyd81/massage-chair/README.md

 <img src="https://github.com/Shilvan/massage-chair/blob/master/resources/budjet.png"/>

 ## Circuit & Arduino implementation
 #### Through my interst in electronics I was able to design the circuit.
-The circuit receives 5v from the arduino board, hence the use of resistors for the leds as they only need 3.3v and they are connected to the Arduino through an input pin to show users in what stage the massage is in.
+It receives 5v from the arduino board, hence the use of resistors for the leds as they only need 3.3v, and they are connected to the Arduino through an input pin to show users in what stage the massage is in.
-### There are two buttons that are also connected to the Arduino's input pin so users can choose different modes.
+#### There are two buttons that are also connected to the Arduino's input pin so users can choose different modes.
-### The relay is connected to an Arduino output pin and when it receives the voltage, on state, it serves as a switch to the motors so we can get the vibration.
+#### The relay is connected to an Arduino output pin and when it receives the voltage, on state, it serves as a switch to the motors so we can get the vibration.
 <p align="center">
   <img src="https://github.com/Shilvan/massage-chair/blob/master/resources/circuit.jpeg" height="400"/>
 </p>